fadygouda/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+The first thing you need to do is build a class component by extending React.Component, then use constructor(), super() and then this.state to set state.
+Super() gives us access to .this.
+After, we use render to add UI to the DOM.

 2. Describe the different phases of the component lifecycle.

+In the first phase of the component lifecycle, Birth/Mounting has render invoked and componentDidMount gets called, which is used to give initial data to the component.

+Second is Growth/udpating where you update the data in the component using setState and shouldComponentUpdate.

+Lastly is Death/Unmounting where the component gets removed from the screen.

 3. Demonstrate an understanding of class component lifecycle methods.

+componentDidMount gives initial data to the component that we want to access.

+shouldComponentUpdate checks to see if a compnonents output is not affected by the current change in state or props to avoid unnecessary rerenders.

 4. Define stateful logic.

+stateful logic is the logic built into a component that deals with state and how it will render to the DOM.

 5. Describe how to test a React component with React Testing Library.

+Arrange: renders component for testing.

+Act is using methods to perform tests that can pass or fail ie: getByLabelText, getByText.

+Assert: use expect() to determine if the component has rendered to your specifications.

+Lastly, yarn test.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.